Source Code Add-on installer

 NOTE

-The Completed screen is displayed once the selected platform is installed.
+The Completed screen will be displayed once the selected platform is installed.

-Select the Run Build Manager check box to launch the Build Manager after installing.
+From 2022 Volume 1 release v20.1.0.47, Syncfusion has provided a new option to Run Blazor Build Manager check box to launch the Blazor Build Manager Utility.

-Click Finish.
-Essential Studio Source Code Add On is installed in your system.
+7. Click the Finish button.
+Essential Studio Source Code Add On is installed in your machine.

 Build Manager